MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 ### Editing custom themes

-A common method of styling a site is to upload a custom CSS file using the Portals Management App.
+A common method of styling a site is to upload a custom CSS file using the [Portals Management app](portal-management-app.md).

 There are also three CSS files added to all sites by default;
 - bootstrapmin.css